 |

-You will learn about planning and managing diving, additional first aid
+You will learn about planning and

-for diving related injuries, as well as advanced diving skills and
+diving related injuries, as well as

-techniques for leading divers underwater.
-In addition this course
+leading divers underwater.
+In addition

-includes the BSAC Oxygen Administration Course which teaches you how to
+Administration Course which teaches you

-administer oxygen to diving related casualties.
+how to administer oxygen to diving

 |